 Medical Accommodations – Special Diet Kitchen

 While many students can self-manage their food allergies and intolerances by using the resources we have available, our Special Diet Kitchen provides dietary accommodations to students with medically-indicated special diets that are difficult to self manage.
 It is the student/guardian responsibility to initiate a dietary accommodation request so we can help you.
 The student is required to follow the steps below and meet with the ISU Dining Dietitian to complete the request.

 To connect with ISU Dining and get registered to eat in the Special Diet Kitchen, follow the steps below:

 - Step #1: Complete the Housing and Dining Accommodation Request Form and Risk Waiver.
-Submit these two forms to the ISU Dining Dietitian via email or mail.
-Lisa Nolting can be reached at email@example.com.
+Submit these two forms to the ISU Dining Staff Dietitian via email or mail at firstname.lastname@example.org

-- Step #2: Contact Student Disability Resources (SDR) by phone or via email regarding your request.
+- Step #2: Contact Student Accessibility Services (SAS) by phone (515-294-7220) or via email (email@example.com) regarding your request.
 They will ask you to provide documentation from a qualified medical provider to assist in determining how to proceed with your dietary accommodation request.

-- Step #3: SDR staff will review the documentation provided by your medical provider, and they will be in contact with ISU Dining and/or Department of Residence as soon as appropriate.
+- Step #3: SAS staff will review the documentation sent from your medical provider, and they will be in contact with ISU Dining and/or the Department of Residence as soon as appropriate.
 We will be in touch to discuss “next steps” within two weeks of the receipt of your documentation.

 Vegan / Vegetarian Menus